-Continuing from the main square, when you get to the little square at the end of Goldgasse you need to bear left, heading downhill.
+Continuing from the main square, when you get to the little square at the end of Goldgaße you need to bear left, heading downhill.
 This road (Trutsch) comes out onto the Europastraße where you turn left.
-At the end of Europastraße, you come to a roundabout.
-Go round the roundabout and then almost before you've gone all the way round, turn off to the right and, following the cycle route signs, go under the main road.
-You come out onto a backcountry lane through vineyards.
+At the end of Europastraße, you come to a roundabout: go round the roundabout and then, almost before you’ve gone all the way round, turn off to the right and go under the main road, following the cycle route signs.

 Variant via Tramin